Weasnerb/Flux-Auto-Start-for-Linux/README.md

 ## Install:
 1. Clone the Repo into the /opt/ directory.
 2. Download the linux command line flux application(xflux) from https://justgetflux.com/linux/xflux64.tgz and place it in /opt/Flux-Auto-Start-for-Linux/
+3. While in /opt/Flux-Auto-Start-for-Linux/ Run 'tar -xf xflux64.tgz' (without quotes) to extract xflux.
-3. Copy startFlux.sh.desktop to  ~/.config/autostart/
+4. Copy startFlux.sh.desktop to  ~/.config/autostart/